microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/teamsasyncoperationtype.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Types of [teamsAsyncOperation](teamsasyncoperation.md).
-Members will be added here as more async operations are supported.
+Members are added here as more async operations are supported.

 ## Members
 The following table lists the members of an [evolvable enumeration](/graph/best-practices-concept#handling-future-members-in-evolvable-enumerations).
 You must use the `Prefer: include-unknown-enum-members` request header to get the following values in this evolvable enum: `teamifyGroup`, `createChannel`, `createChat`, `archiveChannel`, `unarchiveChannel`.